oracle-livelabs/security/database/advanced/avdf/avdf.md

     ![](./images/avdf-046.png " ")

-    **Note**: If you don't see them, refresh the page because sometime you need few seconds to catch the alerts
+    **Note**: If you don't see them, refresh the page because the system catch the alerts every minute

 12. Click on the details of one of the alerts